dtjohnso/ACACS-class-2019/index.md

 ![]({{"/img-heb-Mal1.2-3.png" | relative_url}})

+Perhaps some distinction could be made based on verb aspect between the Qal waw-consecutive imperfect *wa'ohav* (*yictol* form) referring to Jacob and the Qal perfect *sanethi* (*qatalti* form) referring to Esau.
+Yet none of the English translations do so.

 The Greek text of Romans 9:13 includes two minor variants that are worth mentioning and two that are not worth mentioning:

 1. **καθως** "just as":